+It is FYROM that is the intransigent party on the name-recognition issue and not Greece.
 FYROM's provocations against Greece are an affront to Greece and its citizens.
-Since August 2006, Prime Minister Nikola Gruevski has followed a long-term policy of extreme nationalism and provocation against Greece-most often through infrastructure-in conflict with European values.
-We have serious concerns that ESF funds (which are provided for a variety of economic purposes, like infrastructure and development projects) to FYROM will be utilized to build infrastructure aimed to continue to provoke Greece.
+Since August 2006, Prime Minister Nikola Gruevski has followed a long-term policy of extreme nationalism against Greece-most often through infrastructure-in conflict with European values.
+We have a serious concern that ESF funds (which are provided for a variety of economic purposes, like infrastructure and development projects) to FYROM will be utilized to build infrastructure aimed to continue to provoke Greece.
 Gruevski's actions are a breach of the U.N.-brokered Interim Accord and erode efforts to build trust and good neighborly relations.
 Unfortunately, the irresponsible decision by the Bush administration in November 2004 to recognize FYROM as the "Republic of Macedonia" has contributed greatly to FYROM's intransigent and provocative stand.
-It was a disrespectful act toward a staunch NATO ally in the Balkans, Greece.

-Congress can assist by persuading FYROM to negotiate in good faith with Greece to resolve the name issue and to cease irredentist propaganda against Greece.
+It was a disrespectful act toward a staunch NATO ally, Greece.
+Despite this, it should be noted that Greece is a major investor in FYROM, helping to sustain the latter's precarious economy.
+Congress can address this issue by persuading FYROM to negotiate in good faith with Greece to resolve the name issue and to cease irredentist propaganda against Greece.
 Only in this way will FYROM's aspirations to fully integrate into the transatlantic community be realized.
+If left unresolved, this issue will contribute to potential instability in the Balkans.

 Main Issues to Greek Americans.
-A detailed discussion of the issues facing the U.S. in its relations with Greece, Cyprus and Turkey is in the annual AHI Policy Statements available at www.ahiworld.org.
-These issues include: Cyprus, the Aegean Sea boundary, religious freedom for the Ecumenical Patriarchate, Turkey's new threat to peace, FYROM name-recognition, the Greek minority in Albania, and recognition of the Greek Pontian genocide.
+The issues facing the U.S. in its relations with Greece, Cyprus and Turkey are detailed in AHI's Policy Statements available at www.ahiworld.org.
+They include: Cyprus, the Aegean Sea boundary, religious freedom for the Ecumenical Patriarchate, Turkey's new threat to peace, FYROM name-recognition, the Greek minority in Albania, and recognition of the Greek Pontian genocide.